Living with cancer in Glasgow? The Improving the Cancer Journey Service is here for you.

 These concerns can be:

-You will talk about these with your key worker and make a plan to address your care and support needs.
-A key worker is your main contact for information and advice about your treatment.
-This is usually your clinical nurse specialist (CNS).
+You will talk about these with your link worker and make a plan to address your care and support needs.
+The link worker will be your main contact for advice and information.

-Having an HNA is about recognising that any area of your life affected by cancer is important.
+Having a HNA is about recognising that any area of your life affected by cancer is important.
 It gives you the time to explore what resources, help and support are available.

 An HNA usually has three parts: